ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/binaryfilefield.md

 The original local file name `example_for_website.pdf` is forgotten.
 When downloaded, the filename is `example.pdf`.

-If you want to use a remote file, you'll have to download it locally first, then remove it after its usage in `ContentService::createContent`.
+To use a remote file, you have to download it locally first, then remove it after it is used in `ContentService::createContent`.

 ## REST API specifics